Laura Borràs: Career

 Borràs is a member of the Electronic Literature Organization's International Literary Advisory Board, a member and lecturer of the European Studies Doctorate Program in Literary Interzones, Erasmus Mundus Joint Doctorate (University of Bergamo) and the Erasmus Intensive Program (University of Paris 8).
 She has been a jury member for the Sant Jordi Prize, the Ramon Llull Prize and the Catalan Letters Prize.

 Borràs was in charge of the 2012 centenary celebrations of Joan Sales i Vallès, Pere Calders and Avel·lí Artís-Gener (Tísner) organised by the Generalitat de Catalunya and City of Barcelona.
 She helped design the website celebrating the 2013 centenary of Salvador Espriu.
 She was also in charge of the celebration of Caterina Albert (Víctor Català) (2016) and Montserrat Abelló i Soler (2018).
 Borràs was director of the Institució de les Lletres Catalanes, an agency that promotes the work of Catalan authors, from January 2013 to January 2018.

 Borràs contested the 2017 regional election as an independent c (JuntsxCat) electoral alliance candidate in the Province of Barcelona and was elected to the Parliament of Catalonia.
 At the election Catalan secessionists retained a slim majority in the Catalan Parliament.
 On 19 May 2018 newly elected President Quim Torra nominated a new government in which Lluís Puig, who was living in exile, was to be Minister of Culture.
 However, the Spanish government condemned the inclusion of jailed/exiled politicians in the government as provocative and refused to approve Torra's appointments or to revoke direct rule.
 Faced with this opposition Torra announced a new government on 29 May 2018 without the jailed/exiled politicians.
 Borràs was to be Minister of Culture in the new government.
 She was sworn in on 2 June 2018 at the Palau de la Generalitat de Catalunya.

 In March 2019 it was announced that Borràs would be stepping down as Minister of Culture in order to contest the general election.
 She contested the 2019 general election as a JxCat candidate in the Province of Barcelona and was elected to the Congress of Deputies.
 She is a member of the National Call for the Republic (Crida Nacional per la República)'s political council.

 In November 2020 she ran in the primaries of Junts per Catalunya to run for the Presidency of the Generalitat in the future elections to the Parliament of Catalonia on February 14, 2021, in which she was elected.
 She was elected President of the Parliament of Catalonia on 12 March 2021.
 After her indictment for corruption allegations, she was suspended from the Catalan Parliament in July, 2022.
 The parliament bylaws mandate a suspension of all members under formal judicial investigation.
 As a result, Borràs stepped down as the president of the parliament on July 28.
+She was formally suspended on June 1, 2023.

-Corruption allegations
+Conviction for corruption

 Borràs is accused of fraudulently selecting a supplier for services worth €330,442, as well as prevarication, administrative fraud and falsifying documents.